i-am-tj/Pulse/README.md

 6. **Access Pulse in your browser:** \
    Open a web browser and go to http://localhost:8080 to access Pulse.

+## Swagger UI
+Pulse includes Swagger UI for interactive API documentation.
+To access Swagger UI, follow these steps:

+1. Run the application as described in the installation instructions.
+2. Open a web browser and go to http://localhost:8080/swagger-ui.html.
+3. Explore the available API endpoints and test them directly from the Swagger UI interface.

 ## Contribution Guidelines